 According to the Thang Long - Hanoi Heritage Conservation Center, the Doan Ngo Festival was once solemnly celebrated by dynasties with unique royal ceremonies.
-Historical records show that under the Le Trung Hung Dynasty, the Doan Ngo Festival was an occasion for the king and the royal family to offer gifts to their ancestors and parents.
+Historical records show that under the Later Le Dynasty, the Doan Ngo Festival was an occasion for the king and the royal family to offer gifts to their ancestors and parents.

 ![]() |

-The model of a large fan with a special poem marking the event when King Le Hien Tong wrote a poem on the fan on the occasion of the Doan Ngo Festival in 1503, expressing his concerns about politics and governing the country (Photo: Organizing Committee). |
+The model of a large fan with a special poem on it marks the event when King Le Hien Tong wrote a poem on the fan on the occasion of the Doan Ngo Festival in 1503, expressing his concerns about politics and governing the country (Photo: Organizing Committee). |

 The highlight is the image of the snake zodiac animal - the year of At Ty - made from familiar tree leaves.
 This is a unique work of art, becoming an impressive check-in point for visitors.

-The fan-giving ceremony space is simulated with a model of the Tu Le mandarin giving fans to the mandarins in the court.
+The fan-giving ceremony space is simulated with a model of the mandarin Tu Le giving fans to the mandarins in the court.
 In addition, the Center coordinates to introduce the fan-making process, tools and the collection of artisan Lan Tuyet, including two types of fans: Traditional fans (needle-studded do paper, delicately carved patterns) and artistic fans (four-season paintings, calligraphy, stories such as Thanh Giong, Dragon Dance, To Nu ...).

 In addition, to bring the heritage closer to the community, the Thang Long - Hanoi Heritage Conservation Center also organizes a performance program and exchanges with artisans on May 31 and June 1, 2025.
-Activities include fan calligraphy and leaf weaving, giving visitors and students the opportunity to experience and learn valuable knowledge from artisans.
+Activities include fan calligraphy and leaf weaving, helping visitors and students have the opportunity to experience and learn valuable knowledge from artisans.

 Source: https://baophapluat.vn/kham-pha-tet-doan-ngo-xua-va-nay-tai-hoang-thanh-thang-long-post549943.html